-The Artist Fellowship program provides funding and recognition to support the creation of new works of art; therefore, Artist Fellowship funding is relatively unrestrictive.
+The Artist Fellowship program provides relatively unrestricted funding and peer recognition to support the creation of new works of art.
 Review the Connecticut Office of the Arts Grant Overview Guidelines for a complete list of funding restrictions.

-Potential uses of Artist Fellowship funding includes but is not limited to:
+Potential use of Artist Fellowship funding includes, but is not limited to:

 - set aside time to work / self-compensation

 - hire/employ others to support the creation of your work

 - pursue opportunities/projects that will further your artistic development